Chapter 4: From Now On, You Have Me

 Mr. Stark's fingers traced the edge of his platinum cufflink as he spoke, the gesture casual yet somehow predatory.
 "Who I am doesn't matter.
 What matters is that I can help you."

 That commanding tone... like he's used to people following his every word.
-I pulled the silk covers closer, painfully aware of how vulnerable I must look in these borrowed clothes.
+I clutched the silk covers tighter to my chest, painfully aware of my nakedness beneath them.
+The realization that I wasn't wearing anything sent a wave of vulnerability crashing through me.
 "I don't need your help."
 The words came out sharper than I intended, tinged with the bitter memories of the last time I'd trusted someone's help.
 My fingers clenched in the fabric, knuckles turning white.

 He moved closer, each step measured and deliberate, like a predator approaching cornered prey.
 My heart stuttered as his expensive leather shoes whispered against the plush carpet.

 "Really?"
 His deep voice carried a hint of amusement, but his eyes...
 God, those eyes.
 Dark and intense, they seemed to see right through my fragile defenses.
 One corner of his mouth lifted in a knowing smirk as he continued, "Why did you come to Manhattan Club last night?
-Your fiancé becoming your brother-in-law, your parents' distrust, you've become the target of everyone's criticism."
+Your fiancé becoming your brother-in-law, your parents' distrust - you've become the target of everyone's gossip."

 "Who are you?"
 I demanded again, but this time the question carried a different weight.
 He knew too much for this to be a coincidence.